Jubatian/rrpge-spec/specs/kernel.rst

 graphics engines).

-The constraints described here do not involve the cycle requirements of processing particular kernel calls, neither the (up to 400 cycle) overhead of interrupt entries and returns described above.
+The constraints described here do not involve the cycle requirements of processing particular kernel calls.
 They however include any other time spent by the kernel, including time required to serve user initiated kernel tasks (such as asynchronously loading a binary page).

 The constraints: